akveo/react-native-ui-kitten/docs/contents/articles/customization/index.md

 ```

-In this case for `RkButton` will be applied two styles: *outline* that
+In this case `RkButton` will have two styles: *outline* (style that
-draws rounded border for button and *small* that reduces button size.
+draws rounded border for button) and *small* (one that reduces button size).

-How to create your custom *rkType* defined in each component:
+You're able to create your custom *rkType*s for specific components.
+Each component that supports this feature has appropriate paragraph that describes how to do that:

 - *[RkButton](../button#custom)*
 - *[RkChoice](../choice#custom)*